Kong/docs.konghq.com/app/_src/gateway/install/kubernetes/index.md

 * [DB-less mode, configured using Kubernetes resources and {{ site.kic_product_name }}](/kubernetes-ingress-controller/latest/get-started/)
 * [Data Planes attached to {{ site.konnect_saas }}](/konnect/gateway-manager/data-plane-nodes/)
 * Hybrid mode with the Control Plane and Data Plane in a Kubernetes cluster
-* Traditional mode, where every node connects to a Postgresql database
+* Traditional mode, where every node connects to a PostgreSQL database

 This documentation provides instructions to deploy {{ site.base_gateway }} in Hybrid mode in a Kubernetes cluster.